MarathonLabs/marathon/docs/docs/cloud.md

 ### Android

-Marathon Cloud supports tests written with UIAutomator, Espresso, and Kaspresso frameworks.
+Marathon Cloud supports tests written with UIAutomator, Cucumber, Espresso, and Kaspresso frameworks.
 You will need APK files for both the application and the tests.

 ## Installation